top of page

 EXTRA INFORMATION...

-BEFORE STARTING CLASSES, we do ask if every dog can have achieved their bronze level good citizen test or equivalent training to this such as attending regular pet obedience classes.
+BEFORE STARTING, we do ask if every dog can have achieved their bronze level good citizen test or equivalent training to this such as attending regular pet obedience classes.
 Basic obedience training is essential before beginning agility classes.
 We also ask that your dog be at least 6 months of age.

 If you are unsure on anything, please do not hesitate to contact us for more information